jmalauss/UFOs/README.md

 Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.

+One major drawback of this design is that filters are case sensitive.
+For example, if you type "AR" instead of "ar", there will be no results in the table because there is no value "AR" (in all caps).

 Deliverable 2 Requirements
 Structure, Organization, and Formatting (8 points)
 The written analysis has the following structure, organization, and formatting: